Henderson Police Department

 The Henderson Police Department (HPD) is the police department of the City of Henderson in Clark County in southern Nevada.
 The department is accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 It has 391 sworn police officers, along with support staff.

 History

 The City of Henderson Police Department began in 1953 with just seven officers and a borrowed car from the Clark County Sheriff's Department to patrol the city.

+On December 10, 2024, the Henderson Police Supervisory Association (HPSA) filed a complaint against Chief Hollie Chadwick for a series of activities deemed as "union busting" during the preceding six months.
+Henderson's ninth police chief during the past 25 years; Chadwick was issued an ultimatum to accept a buy-out and resign, or be fired with cause within three weeks, and placed on administrative leave.
+The deputy chief, Itzhak Henn, was appointed as the acting chief.

 Organization

 The police chief is assisted by two deputy chiefs and five officers in the rank of captain.
 There is also a senior officer designated as corrections superintendent.

 One deputy chief heads the Operations Command, the other the Support Command.
 Each command has a number of divisions, all (except the Corrections Division) headed by a captain.

 Operations Command has East, West and North Patrol Divisions.

 Support Command has Investigative Service Division, Special Services Division, Technical Services Division and Corrections Division.